 What are the regulations surrounding rent collection and late fees in Wyoming?

-While there's no state statute outlining rent collection specifics or setting a maximum late fee, it's typically expected that rent is due on the date defined in the lease agreement.
+While there is no state statute outlining rent collection specifics or setting a maximum late fee, rent is generally expected to be due on the date defined in the lease agreement.
 Landlords in Wyoming may charge late fees only if such penalties are explicitly stated in the lease, and they cannot increase rent without giving a month-to-month tenant at least 30 days' written notice, nor during the term of a long-term lease.

 When can a landlord terminate a tenancy in Wyoming due to non-payment of rent?